+30 2310 984000

 • English

-Preeclampsia, which affects 5% of pregnant women, is the most significant clinical condition.
-The only effective therapeutic intervention for preeclampsia is delivery, which is typically preterm (50% of all premature births).
+The most important clinical condition is preeclampsia, which affects 5% of pregnant women, whose only effective therapeutic intervention is delivery, usually premature (50% of all premature deliveries).

 Classification of Arterial Hypertension in Pregnancy